Arrangements of Spheres and Projective Spaces: Topology of the Complement

 \section{Topology of the Complement}

-Aim of this section is to investigate how does the combinatorics of the associated posets tell us about the topological invariants of the complement.
-We first derive a closed form formula for the homotopy type of the complement.
+The aim of this section is to investigate how the combinatorics of the associated posets affects the topology of the tangent bundle complement.
+Our investigation is based on a simple observation; if for a given centrally symmetric sphere arrangement there is an equator generically intersecting the sub-spheres then the restriction of the arrangement to the two hemispheres (i.e., components of the complement of the equator) gives combinatorially identical pseudo-hyperplane arrangements.
+We claim that these restricted pseudo-arrangements play a central role in understanding the topology of the complement.
+We identify a class of sphere arrangements for which it is easy to derive a closed form formula for the homotopy type of the complement.
 Then we establish a connection between the intersection poset and the cohomology groups.